mlittle7730/mlittle7730.github.io/README.md

 # <pre align="center">Final Project</pre>

-*Note: Due to Libary version, "append" on line 74 of the "data.py" file may have to be updated to "_append" or vise versa.*
+*Note: Due to Libary version, "append" on line 100 of the "data.py" file may have to be updated to "_append" or vise versa.*

-*ALSO NOTE: Make sure Date added when using "Add a Bid" is an existing date, otherwise sorting by date won't work*

 ## <pre align="center">Functionality</pre>

-Originally, this code was a [C++ Project](https://github.com/mlittle7730/mlittle7730.github.io/tree/Vector-Sorting) that has now been updated to a Python Application.
-This project allows the user to view data off of a CSV file, sort the data using different parameters using sorting alorithms, and upload new bids/data to a database through SQL Lite.
-All of this was implemented through a visually pleasing GUI using tkinter and done with security practices in mind.
+Originally, this code was a [C++ Project](https://github.com/mlittle7730/mlittle7730.github.io/tree/Vector-Sorting), it has been converted to a Python Application.
+This project allows the user to load data off of a CSV file, sort that data using different parameters with sorting alorithms, and upload new bids to a database through SQL Lite.
+The application runs a visually pleasing GUI using tkinter and was created with security practices in mind.

 ## Updates and Issues

-First update I made to this project was creating it in Python, reimplementing the sorting algorithms I created in C++ and applying a tkinter GUI was the next step.
-Following this I was able to make the code modular using classes.
+First update I made to this project was creating it in Python, after adding a GUI with tkinter then I had to recreate the sorting algorithms I had created in C++ and make them more efficient.
+Next I was able to modularize the code using classes.

-Next updates was creating new algorithm functionality, where I used bubble sort.
-I then added time complexity to the code for the sorting functions, which initially only displayed 0s but is fixed now.

-Lastly I used SQL Lite to add a database to the code.
+To enhance the algorithms further, I implemented time complexity and diversified the sorting algorithms used per function.
+Merge Sort and Heap Sort algorithms were the best.
+I used SQL Lite to add a database to the code.
 Now all bids that are added will be stored in the database and the user will be able to display and sort them at any time.

+My last changes were implementing unit tests and error handling protocols, this was a user can't just input any data into the database, which is another layer of security.

 Issues and Complications: